nus-cs2103-AY2021S1/ip/docs/README.md

 ![Image of Event command](./images/event.png)

 ### Feature 2
-Marks the tasks that you have completed as done.
+Pocus helps you to mark the tasks that you have completed as done.

 #### Usage